zdravkov/kendo-docs/getting-started/technical-requirements.md

 **NOTES:**

 * Browsers in BETA stage are not supported
-* Internet Explorer Quirksmode is not supported as it uses IE 5.5 rendering engine.
-Always specify [DOCTYPE](http://reference.sitepoint.com/html/doctypes) on your pages!
+* Quirks mode is not supported.
+Always specify a [DOCTYPE](http://reference.sitepoint.com/html/doctypes) on your pages!
+* Internet Explorer issues caused by inconsistent compatibility modes are not supported.
+For example, if an IE7 compatibility mode has a different behavior compared to a true IE7, then the true IE7 browser is supported.

 ### Kendo UI Platform support